 What information does the privacy rule protect?

-In the same fashion, the individual ‘identifiable health information’ stores the past, present, and future health conditions.
+Similarly, the individual ‘identifiable health information’ stores the past, present, and future health conditions.
 It ensures that all the data are secured.

 The HIPAA secures the patient’s data, including: